Zantyr/bare-metal/readme.md

 File linking at compile time
 Linking document system calls - generally, read source before compile time and read documentations of functions and add them at build time

+-> verify nasm existence on build; xorriso, mformat
+-> create filessytem folder on build if not present (add to git)

 ### Change log

 2018-11-15 - variable malloc, linking at build time